 Your upper and lower teeth become very wiggly after you remove your braces.
 This is because the bone around the teeth hasn’t firmed up.
-As a result, it is more likely that the elastic fibers around each tooth are more likely to pull it back to its original position.
+As a result, it is more likely that the elastic fibers around each tooth are more likely to pull it back to its original position which can help close the teeth gaps among other things.
 This is the reason why you need to wear your retainers for a couple of months.

 Each retainer is custom made to suit the teeth of its owner/patient.
 Your orthodontist will create a mold of your mouth to design a special retainer device that will hold your tooth in position after surgery or after the removal of braces.

 The good quality retainers made should be long-lasting, strong, adjustable, repairable, and comfortable.
 There Are different types of retainers and they are;

 1.Traditional Hawley retainers

 1. Essix Retainers

 There Are different types of plastic retainers and Essix is one of them.
 It is the most popular type of retainer because it is removable, and is barely visible, just like an Invisalign.
 Their cost varies; from $150 to $500.

 This is for a full set of retainers, from top to bottom.
 They may be prescribed by a dentist to wear after a brace treatment.
 Essix retainers are designed to sit on top of the teeth and can easily be removed.